ekristen/aws-nuke/docs/resources/ec2-verified-access-group.md

 - `ID`: The unique identifier of the Verified Access group
 - `LastUpdatedTime`: The timestamp when the Verified Access group was last updated
 - `Owner`: The AWS account ID that owns the Verified Access group
-- `VerifiedAccessInstanceId`: The ID of the Verified Access instance this group belongs to
+- `VerifiedAccessInstanceID`: The ID of the Verified Access instance this group belongs to
 - `tag:<key>:`: This resource has tags with property `Tags`.
 These are key/value pairs that are added as their own property with the prefix of `tag:` (e.g. [tag:example: "value"])